Ajay-Atul

 Ajay-Atul is an Indian music composer duo comprising brothers Ajay Ashok Gogavale and Atul Ashok Gogavale.
-They won the Best Music Direction award at the 56th National Film Awards from the Government of India for their music in the Marathi film Jogwa in 2008.
+Known for their works in Indian cinema; predominantly in Marathi and Hindi films.
+They are recipient of a National Film Award, four Filmfare Awards Marathi, three Maharashtra State Film Awards, twelve Mirchi Music Awards, and two Zee Cine Awards.
 They made their debut in the 2015 Forbes India Celebrity 100 List securing a position of 82 and were placed 22nd in 2019.

-They have composed music for many hit Marathi & Hindi films.
+They began their career with the devotional album Vishwa Vinayak, which combined traditional Ganpati mantras with symphonic music.
+Over the years, they have worked on notable films such as Natarang, Sairat, Agneepath, Dhadak, and Tumbbad.
+Their compositions often feature live instruments and draw from a mix of traditional and contemporary styles.
+In recent years, their work in Marathi films like Chandramukhi and Ved has received critical recognition and awards.
+They remain active in the music industry, consistently exploring new projects.

 Early life

 Ajay and Atul were born to Ashok Gogavale, a Revenue Department officer of Alandi, Pune.
 They spent their childhood in several villages of western Maharashtra, such as Rajgurunagar, Junnar, Shirur, Manchar and Ghodegaon as their father had a transferable job.
 Atul, the elder of the brothers, was born on 11 September 1974 and Ajay, the younger of the brothers, was born on 21 August 1976.

 Throughout their childhood, they were not much interested in academics.
 But their interest in music developed while they were still in school.
 Around this time, they started experimenting with music.
 In an NCC competition, Ajay played an existing composition differently, and they won the prize for their experiment.
 This instance inspired them to explore their music potential.

 They did not have a musical background.
 Although they were not supported by their family directly for music, they were never denied any assistance.
 As their family could not afford the instruments for their musical endeavors, they started their musical ventures through their school, temples, local bands, etc. Despite not getting direct training, they learned a lot from these ventures.
-They would befriend people who owned instruments like harmoniums, mridangam, dhol etc., since they could not afford them on their own.
+They would befriend people who owned instruments like harmoniums, mridangam, dhol, etc., since they could not afford them on their own.
 Later, while at college, they started working with local bands as arrangers.
 Their father bought them a keyboard on their mother's insistence.
 This proved to be one of their greatest gifts.
 Their father said, "You have not been given any toys during childhood, now this is your toy".
 This inspired them and they started experimenting.

 Career as music composers

-Later, they came to Mumbai and started working on an international non-film music album "Vishwavinayaka".
-This proved to be a big break for them and paved the way for their foray into the Indian (mostly Marathi) music industry.
-They worked on many commercial jingles, ballets, and advertisements to strengthen their profile.